 Dec 17/13: ANAO Report.
 Australia’s National Audit Office releases their 2012-13 Major Projects Report.
 JASSM falls under Project AIR 5418, Phase 1, otherwise known as the Follow On Stand Off Weapon (FOSOW) program.

 The program is mostly complete, with expected delivery of all purchases and close-out of the program in September 2013.
 Two live test firings occurred in mid-2013, and explosive ordnance storage facilities are available to meet all storage requirements.
-Initial inspections had yanked the facilities’ Explosive Limit Licenses due to design shortcomings, but Australia found alternative temporary storage facilities during the rectification gap.
+Initial inspections had yanked the facilities’ Explosive Limit Licenses due to design shortcomings, but Australia found alternative temporary storage facilities while those problems are fixed.

 April 2013: Deliveries.
 Deliveries of a new fuze are finished.
 This was a problem with the Lot 8 missiles, which constituted the bulk of Australia’s buy.
 Final Materiel Release and Final Operational Capability are expected for September 2013, which will be 2 3/4 years late for FOC.
 Source: ANAO 2012–13 Major Projects Report.